 Your guests are welcome to visit you at the Station, but should check-in with the office for parking and plan to leave before 10:00 p.m.
 Overnight guest accommodations may be available for a nominal fee during spring or summer session for guests with business at the Biological Station.
 Casual guests should plan to stay at local motels.
 Guest accommodations are available in Cheboygan, Levering, Pellston, Petoskey, and Mackinaw City.

 Your guests are invited to eat with you in the dining hall for a per-meal charge.
-Meal tickets can be purchased in the office prior to meals or meals can be paid for upon entering the dining hall by cash, check, Visa, or MasterCard.
+Meal tickets can be purchased in the office prior to meals.

 Please advise your guests that camping, picnics, pets, and recreational motor boating are not allowed at the Biological Station.
 Stay-overs in student cabins during the session time are not permitted.
 Unregistered visitors will pay guest fees accordingly.

 U.S. mail is delivered once daily, Mon-Sat.
 Each Biological Station resident will have a mailbox located in the Mailroom adjacent to the Store.
 Residents must make their own arrangements for pick-up and payment of outgoing shipments of UPS, FedEX, etc. Your mailing address while at the Station will be:

 For safety and emergency purposes, if you are going to be absent from camp overnight, please inform someone in the administration office.